-(2) A letter of credit has been deposited with The Bank of New York Mellon, trustee, covering the funds necessary for the purchase of the securities in the Corporate High Yield Trust and the Senior Loan Trust, represented by purchase contracts.
+(2) A letter of credit has been deposited with The Bank of New York Mellon, trustee, covering the funds necessary for the purchase of the securities in the Corporate High Yield Trust, the Discount Opportunity Trust, the Dow 10 Trust, the Financials Trust and the Senior Loan Trust represented by purchase contracts.

 (3) A portion of the Public Offering Price represents an amount sufficient to pay for all or a portion of the costs incurred in establishing the trusts.
-These costs have been estimated at \$8.000 and \$2.716 per 100 units of the Corporate High Yield Trust and the Senior Loan Trust, respectively.
+These costs have been estimated at \$3.871, \$8.000, \$4.368, \$1.605 and \$3.610 per 100 units of the Corporate High Yield Trust, the Discount Opportunity Trust, the Dow 10 Trust, the Financials Trust and the Senior Loan Trust, respectively.
 A distribution will be made as of the close of the initial offering period or six months after the initial date of deposit (at the discretion of the sponsor) to an account maintained by the trustee from which this obligation of the investors will be satisfied.
 Organization costs will not be assessed to units that are redeemed prior to the close of the initial offering period or six months after the initial date of deposit (at the discretion of the sponsor).
-To the extent that actual organization costs are greater than the estimated amount, the sponsor has agreed to cap the organization costs so that not more than \$8.00 per 100 units of a trust will be deducted from the assets of a trust.
+To the extent that actual organization costs are greater than the estimated amount, the sponsor has agreed to cap the organization costs so that not more than \$8.00 per 100 units of a trust will be deducted from the assets of each trust.